spacetelescope/crds/documentation/crds_users_guide/source/environment.rst

 */grp/crds/cache* is on the Central Store and should be accessible to all users.
-It is a readonly cache containing all rule and reference files associated with all CRDS projects,  now HST + JWST.
+It is a readonly cache containing all rule and reference files associated with all CRDS projects: HST, JWST and Roman.

 While it is configuration free and self-maintaining, limitations of the default cache
 include: